RICHIE-LUNIMIS/Richie-Lunimis/README.md

 <br/>

 <p>
-A Skilled FullStack Web Developer 🚀 from India.
+A Skilled FullStack Web Developer 🚀 from USA.
 Always working on some project or learning something new!
 <br/>
 Stacks I have worked with : React-Redux
 <br/>